Cyclic cohomology for graded $C^{*,r}$-algebras and its pairings with van Daele $K$-theory: Cyclic cohomology for graded s

-The character of such an unbounded cycle defines a cyclic cocycle over $\Aa$.
+The character of such a cycle defines a cyclic cocycle over the domain algebra $\Aa$.
 It is similar to what Connes calls a higher trace in \cite{ConnesBook} for ungraded algebras, but instead of requiring the norm estimates of \cite{ConnesBook}[Chap.~III.6.$\alpha$, Def.~11] (see also \cite{KS2004}) we require directly closedness under functional holomorphic calculus.

 Note that if $A$ is balanced then by Lemma~\ref{lem-iso} the conditions (C3) and (C4) will hold for all positive $k$ if they hold for $k=0,1$.
 If $A$ is unital then $A\hot \C l_1$ is balanced and hence conditions (C3) and (C4) will hold for all positive $k$ if they hold for $k=0,1,2$.
 We will see below that for trivially graded $A$ condition (C4) follows from condition (C3).
 It would be interesting to know whether this is also the case for general graded algebras.